The rise of remote work has been proved as a boon to the industries where the workforce is scattered through time zones around the world.

 Employees might have the right experience and certifications under their belt.
 But can they demonstrate proficiency and knowledge on their own?
 Maybe, the answer is NO. Then, who is behind this mind game of putting them across the substantial needs of the company?

-Recruitment of the candidates for developing and implementing plans and strategies for the welfare of the employee is an important responsibility of HR professionals.
+Recruitment of the candidates for developing and implementing plans and strategies for the welfare of the employee is an important role and responsibility of HR professionals.

 But how?
 It is the hiring team that recruits the best ones having the potential to accomplish the assigned task.